tBuLi/kingdon/docs/usage.rst

 ---------------------

-In order to create symbolical multivectors in an algebra, we can call :code:`Algebra.multivector` and explicitly pass a :code:`name` argument.
+In order to create symbolical multivectors in an algebra, we can call :class:`~kingdon.algebra.Algebra.multivector` and explicitly pass a :code:`name` argument.
 For example, let us create two symbolic vectors :code:`u` and :code:`v` in this algebra:

 .. code-block::